-The state-of the art Molybdenum-99 Manufacturing Facility is now operational, receiving Molybdenum 99 produced by the adjacent OPAL reactor.
-It greatly enhances Mo-99 production capabilities.
+The state-of the art Molybdenum-99 Manufacturing Facility is now operational, receiving molybdenum-99 produced by the adjacent OPAL reactor.
+It greatly enhances Australia’s Mo-99 production capabilities.

-This method is proven to significantly reduce the volume of nuclear by-products compared to other methods such as cementation, potentially saving organisations many millions of dollars in the safe storage of their waste.
-The ANSTO Synroc® technology will deliver a permanent, safe and economical way of treating waste from past, current and future manufacture of nuclear medicines.
+The ANSTO Synroc® technology delivers a permanent, safe and economical way of treating waste from past, current and future manufacture of nuclear medicine and other processes.

 Mo-99 is the radioisotope used by millions of people around the world in nuclear medicine procedures for the diagnosis of heart disease and other diseases.
 Mo-99 gives off very small amounts of radiation that is picked up by gamma cameras, providing vital information for doctors seeking to understand how the body parts of patients are functioning.